fpoirotte/fpoirotte.github.io/src/blog/2015/04/05/First blog entry.rst

 * `XRL`_

-  An easy-to-use XML-RPC library (both as a client and a server).
-  Its syntax feels very natural, it supports many common XML-RPC extensions and it handles type autoboxing.
+  An easy-to-use XML-RPC library (both as a client and a server) with a syntax that feels very natural.
+It supports many common XML-RPC extensions and it handles type autoboxing.

 * `Pssht`_